tcaniagboso/Planner-System/NUPlannerSystem README.txt

 these changes, enhancing the system's maintainability and scalability.

 Scheduling Strategy Flexibility
-Field Added: private AutoSchedule scheduleStrategy;
+Field Added: private ScheduleStrategy scheduleStrategy;
 Purpose: This field allows the system to utilize different strategies for scheduling events dynamically.
 It represents a shift towards a strategy pattern, enabling the selection and application of various scheduling algorithms at runtime.